JupyterJS/JupyterJS/README.md

 > :warning: We are beta testing JupyterJS and will release it publicly soon!

-The teaser example shows an example.
-One can easily reuse JavaScript codes (e.g., this d3 program) and bind variables between Python and JavaScript, reactively.
+The teaser shows an example.
+One can easily reuse JavaScript codes (e.g., [this d3 program](https://stackoverflow.com/questions/64107576/lasso-plugin-wont-work-with-d3-upgrade-to-v6)) and bind variables between Python and JavaScript, reactively.
 Upon hovering or lassoing points in JavaScript visualizations, one can access corresponding values in Python kernel.

 ![alt text](https://jupyterjs.github.io/_images/scatter.gif)